 PART 3: Clear, guaranteed delivery dates for each package

-If you’re an ecommerce merchant in 2020 and you’re not showing up-front delivery dates, you’re behind the times.
-It no longer suffices to simply display a range of business days (“Arrives in 5-7 business days), today, customers want specifics.
+If you’re an e-commerce merchant in 2023 and you’re not showing up-front delivery dates, you’re behind the times.
+It no longer suffices to simply display a range of business days (“Arrives in 5-7 business days).
+Today, customers want specifics.
 If the customer who ordered those birthday socks has miscalculated, those fuzzy tubes might arrive a week late, delaying all the magic of the moment along with them.

-In one checkout usability study, Baymard found that users have difficulty relating shipping speeds to delivery dates.
-In other words, it’s easier to understand specific delivery dates, e.g. “July 28-31” rather than “7-10 day shipping.”
-The study also showed that subjects often miscalculated their delivery date thanks to factors like blackout dates, weekends, lead times, or holidays.
+In one checkout usability study, Baymard found that users need help relating shipping speeds to delivery dates.
+In other words, it’s easier to understand specific delivery dates, e.g., “July 28-31” rather than “7-10 day shipping.”
+The study also showed that subjects often miscalculated their delivery date due to blackout dates, weekends, lead times, or holidays.
 This method puts all the onus on the customer to figure out the math.

 As the self-described “world’s most customer-centric company,” it’s no secret that Amazon has cracked the code for customer-centricity.
-Delivery dates as a standard part of checkout is a major factor.
+Delivery dates as a standard part of checkout are a major factor.

 PART 4: Alternate options

-While this step was industry-leading, the other primary carriers in ecommerce delivery have quickly innovated themselves to level the playing field.
-Take FedEx’s Hold At Location (HAL) service, which lets customers pick up packages at predefined locations, saving you on residential delivery fees, and offering security and convenience for customers.
-Innovations like this and UPS’s Access Points have contributed to an ecosystem that’s rapidly expanding, as well as getting more creative.
+While this step was industry-leading, the other primary carriers in e-commerce delivery have quickly innovated to level the playing field.
+Take FedEx’s Hold At Location (HAL) service, which lets customers pick up packages at predefined locations, saving you on residential delivery fees and offering security and convenience for customers.
+Innovations like this and UPS’s Access Points have contributed to an ecosystem that’s rapidly expanding and getting more creative.

 Providing options inspired by Amazon’s alternate options is a smart way to give control back to customers in the most transparent way possible.
-As a small retailer, you might feel intimidated at the thought of offering options like these, which can feel ambitious.
-The good news is, setting up these options is usually straightforward, and relies much more on the last mile delivery carrier than on the merchant.
+As a small retailer, you might feel intimidated by offering options like these, which can feel ambitious.
+The good news is, setting up these options is usually straightforward and relies much more on the last-mile delivery carrier than on the merchant.

-Bonus: If you’re an ecommerce retailer who’s also got a brick and mortar location, you’ve got an opportunity to provide curbside pickup or local delivery.
+Bonus: If you’re an e-commerce retailer with a brick-and-mortar location, you can provide curbside pickup or local delivery.
 It’s an option Amazon simply cannot directly compete with.
 Additionally, the recent push toward small business shopping has increased consumer awareness and demand for small business innovation.
-Presenting strong online shipping options, accompanied by choices for local pickup or delivery is a one-two punch you should take advantage of.
+Presenting online solid shipping options, accompanied by local pickup or delivery choices, is a one-two punch you should take advantage of.

 Setting Up Your Amazon-style Checkout for Magento

-Ok, so you’ve seen the tactics and head the numbers: what’s next?
-Fortunately, we’ve got an out-of-the-box solution that can help transform your checkout without major changes to your site or platform.
+Ok, you’ve seen the tactics and heard the numbers: what’s next?
+Fortunately, we have an out-of-the-box solution to help transform your checkout without significant changes to your site or platform.

-ShipperHQ is the world’s most popular shipping management solution.
+ShipperHQ is the world’s most famous shipping management solution.
 With our powerful solution, your checkout could soon look like this:

 Enhanced Checkout's split checkout view

-Magento users can opt for our Enhanced Checkout feature, which enables split shipping along with many other features that create the smoothest checkout process possible*.
-A polished, professional checkout experience like this one not only elevates your brand’s aesthetic but also increases conversions from customers who know exactly what to look for in an ecommerce experience.
+Magento users can opt for our Enhanced Checkout feature, which enables split shipping and many other features that create the smoothest checkout process possible*.
+A polished, professional checkout experience like this one elevates your brand’s aesthetic and increases conversions from customers who know exactly what to look for in an e-commerce experience.

 Setting up Amazon-style Checkout for Other Platforms

-While Enhanced Checkout is currently only available for Magento 2 users, ShipperHQ’s powerful Shipping Rate Management Platform is available to merchants on Salesforce Commerce Cloud, BigCommerce, Shopify, WooCommerce, and Zoey.
+While Enhanced Checkout is only available for Magento 2 users, ShipperHQ’s powerful Shipping Rate Management Platform is available to merchants on Salesforce Commerce Cloud, BigCommerce, Shopify, WooCommerce, and Zoey.
 Thousands of merchants depend on the features offered on our platform to streamline their shipping process.
-There are several key features that can also help you build an Amazon-style experience.
+Several key features can also help you build an Amazon-style experience.
 A few of them are:

-• Shipping/packaging efficiency: Use dimensional packing and weight to get the best shipping margins possible.
-Use multi-origin shipping to ship from the closest location to a customer
+• Shipping/packaging efficiency: Use dimensional packing and weight for the best shipping margins possible.
+Use multi-origin shipping to ship from the closest location to a customer.

 • Accurate rates: dimensional weight, address validation, and live rates give you the most accurate rates available